biota-/Work-Portfolio---Danny-Fisher./README.md

 The portfoio itself will be my first webpage without using a WP theme and shortcodes, or a visual editor.
 It utilises CSS Grid, which is the future of layouts!

-I do have some experience with the methods mentioned above, so can show that work in the portfolio.
+I do have some experience with the other methods mentioned above, so can show that work in the portfolio.